marknhenry/SynapseInADayWorkshop/SynapseInADayWorkshop.md

-Level 50 - 360 view of Synapse.
+# Level 50 - 360 view of Synapse

 This walkthrough gives you an overview of Synapse as tool to manage your data requirements end-to-end.
 It touches on the following:
 * Setting up the strucutred and unstructure data stores